HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 A class implementing the :class:`RenderingFrame` behavior explicitly passes through several named states as each phase of measure/layout/render completes.

-State transitions are triggered by invoking the core methods:
+These core methods trigger state transitions when the rendering engine calls them:

 - ``measure(extent)``: Transition from the initial or reusable state to ``needs_layout``.
 This method calculates the size needed to contain the element content.